EXAG 2025

 • Industry case studies in which non-academic developers present their applications of experimental game AI in commercial game contexts.

-Previous work presented at the workshop includes dynamic NPC knowledge modelling, blending or inventing game designs, intelligent design tools, hybrid generative algorithms, formal logics for games, procedural generation of game elements, player modelling, and more.
-We are pleased to be a broad workshop with a large range of topics covered, and we aim to continue and expand our scope this year.
+Previous work presented at the workshop includes dynamic NPC knowledge modeling, blending or inventing game designs, intelligent design tools, hybrid generative algorithms, formal logics for games, procedural generation of game elements, player modeling, and more.
+We are pleased to be a broad workshop with a large range of topics covered, and we aim to continue to expand our scope this year.

 Not sure if your topic is a fit?
 Drop us a line!